The work on super-critical cement formulations will be presented at the World Geothermal Congress 2023

-The well integrity modeling work will be presented at the upcoming Celle Drilling 2022 conference (September 13-14)
+The well integrity modeling work was presented at the upcoming Celle Drilling 2022 conference (September 13-14)

 Posted July 6, 2022